superlopuh/superlopuh.github.io/writing/2024-08-29-iverson-college.md

 # Iverson College 2024

-This post is a write up the daily experience of the [array programming languages workshop/hackathon/hippiethon](https://iversoncollege.com/participants/) I'm attending over the week.
+This post is a write up the daily experience of the [array programming languages workshop/hackathon/camp](https://iversoncollege.com/participants/) I attended this summer.

 ## Day 0: Sunday 18 August